 C3.
 The Executive Secretary shall encourage non-Contracting Parties seeking to cooperate with CCAMLR by participating in the CDS to approach the CCAMLR Secretariat with requests for assistance in that regard.
 Proposals must demonstrate how any specific assistance requested will help to combat IUU fishing in the Convention Area.
 Such requests will be considered by the Commission at its annual meeting.

 C4.
-Any non-Contracting Party interested in attaining the status of non-Contracting Party cooperating with CCAMLR by participating in the CDS may, as an interim step, apply to the Executive Secretary requesting limited access to the CDS for the purpose of verifying export/re-export documents accompanying imports of Dissostichus spp. and issuing re-export documents:
+Any non-Contracting Party interested in cooperating with CCAMLR, as a non-Contracting Party engaged in the trade of Dissostichus spp. and participating in the CDS, may, provided such non-Contracting Party prohibits the landing, in its ports, of Dissostichus spp. that have not been previously landed in the port of a Contracting Party, or a non-Contracting Party cooperating with CCAMLR by participating in the CDS, apply to the Executive Secretary requesting limited access to the CDS for the purpose of verifying export/re-export documents accompanying imports of Dissostichus spp. and issuing re-export documents:

 (i) Any request for limited access to the CDS received by the Executive Secretary after 1 September, shall be considered by the Commission at the annual meeting.